SylviaNyamwathi/Case_Study/README.md

 Detail: [`documentation/incremental_strategy.md`](documentation/incremental_strategy.md).

-`as_of_date` partitions every layer, and it's inside the business key — so a new date **appends** (price history), while a rerun on the same date **replaces itself**.
+`as_of_date` partitions every layer, and it's inside the business key, so a new date **appends** (price history), while a rerun on the same date **replaces itself**.